 Founding President Dr. William T. Newnham led Seneca from 1966 to 1984, creating what would become one of the largest colleges in Canada.
 As we celebrate 50 years of achievement, current President David Agnew delivers words inspired by Dr. Newnham, just as relevant to our students and alumni today as they were then.

-Seneca will be celebrating its golden anniversary starting in 2017, marking 50 years of student success.
+Seneca is celebrating its golden anniversary — marking 50 years of student success.

 The Seneca of today was a long time coming.
 When Seneca first opened its doors in 1967, classes were offered at a number of sites, including a former Woolworth store and a renovated factory.
 A lot has changed.